+All middle school core content teachers (English/Language Arts, Math, Science and Social Studies) providing gifted services must be endorsed, including those middle school teachers who are teaching high school credit courses.
 Schedules should be designed to concentrate gifted students at each grade level within the same classroom(s) to insure they have substantial time in academic content with their intellectual peers.

-Gifted Only Content Area Classes: Content-based classes in Language Arts, Math, Science, and Social Studies (or combination blocks of these content areas), numbers permitting.
+Gifted Only Content Area Classes:

+Content-based classes in English/Language Arts, Math, Science and Social Studies (or combination blocks of these content areas), numbers permitting.
 (Content of Developmental Reading is appropriately differentiated for gifted students.)
-Teachers are gifted endorsed (or working towards gifted endorsement and on an approved out-of-field waiver) and differentiate curriculum based on individual student needs.
+Teachers are gifted endorsed (or working towards gifted endorsement and on an approved out-of-field waiver) and personalize curriculum based on individual student needs and interests.

-- Research on gifted programs suggests this model may provide the structure that best supports the ability of quality instruction to impact the achievement of gifted students. - An accelerated pace enables students to cover content in more depth and complexity. - Students are with their gifted peers in multiple content areas.
+Research on gifted programs suggests this model may provide the structure that best supports the ability of quality instruction to impact the achievement of gifted students

+- An accelerated pace enables students to cover content in more depth and complexity - Students are with their gifted peers in multiple content areas

-Gifted/High Achieving Content Area Classes: Content-based classes in Language Arts, Math, Science, and Social Studies (or combination blocks of these content areas) contain gifted and high-achieving students.
-Teacher(s) are gifted endorsed (or working towards gifted endorsement and on an approved out- of-field waiver) and differentiate curriculum according to individual student needs.
+Gifted/High Achieving Content Area Classes:

+Content-based classes in Language Arts, Math, Science, and Social Studies (or combination blocks of these content areas) contain gifted and high-achieving students.
+Teacher(s) are gifted endorsed (or working towards gifted endorsement and on an approved out-of-field waiver) and personalize curriculum according to individual student needs and interests.
 High-achieving students are determined by the following criteria:

 - For placement in the Gifted/High Achiever model in language arts and/or social studies: Scored a Level 5 in reading on the most recent statewide standardized assessment.
 If there are more level 5s than available seats, the students are ordered by their scaled scores.
-If there are multiple students who have the same-scaled scores, then their GPAs from the previous year must be considered. - For placement in the Gifted/High-Achiever model for math: Scored a

-Level 5 in math on the most recent statewide standardized assessment.
+If there are multiple students who have the same-scaled scores, then their GPAs from the previous year must be considered. - For placement in the Gifted/High-Achiever model for math: Scored a Level 5 in math on the most recent statewide standardized assessment.
 If there are more level 5s than available seats, the students are ordered by their scaled scores.
-If there are multiple students who have the same-scaled scores, then their math grades from the previous year must be considered.

-For placement in the Gifted/High-Achiever model for science: Scored a Level 5 in reading on the most recent statewide standardized assessment.
+If there are multiple students who have the same scaled scores, then their math GPAs from the previous year must be considered. - For placement in the Gifted/High-Achiever model for science: Scored a Level 5 in reading and a level 5 in math on the most recent statewide standardized assessment.
 If there are more level 5s than available seats, the students are ordered by their scaled scores.
-If there are multiple students who have the same-scaled scores, then their math grades from the previous year must be considered.
+If there are multiple students who have the same combined scaled scores, and not enough seats left to accommodate them, then their GPA's must be calculated in both reading and math.
+If there are still available seats after the students who scored a Level 5 in both reading and math have been placed, then the following combinations would be considered in order: